petrushchako/Ansible/LLM/README.md

 ## Some Ansible Commands

-- **ansible --version:** Displays the version of Ansible installed.
+- `ansible --version` Displays the version of Ansible installed.
-- **ansible all -m ping:** Test the connection and see if all hosts are responsive
+- `ansible all -m ping` Test the connection and see if all hosts are responsive